chef/automate/components/docs-chef-io/content/automate/ha_components.md

 ## Automate-ha-cluster-ctl

-Provides commands such as `automate-cluster-ctl provision/deploy` which is installed via automate-backend-deployment.
+Provides commands such as `automate-cluster-ctl provision/deploy` installed via automate-backend-deployment.

 ## Automate-ha-ctl

-Aids connect the backend (**postgres** and **opensearch**) databases using an automate configuration file and **Terraform** without any manual intervention.
+Aids connect the backend (**postgres** and **opensearch**) databases using an automate configuration file and **Terraform** without manual intervention.

 ## Automate-ha-curator

-**OpenSearch** curator aids in curating and managing the **OpenSearch** indices and snapshots by obtaining the entire actionable list of indices (or snapshots) from the cluster.
+**OpenSearch** curator aids in curating and managing the **OpenSearch** indices and snapshots by obtaining the entire actionable list of indices (or images) from the cluster.
 This component is the same as the default curator.
 It's written in a **hab** package to merge applications in a hab environment.

 ## Automate-ha-deployment